asmaaabdalh/asmaaabdalh.github.io/content/about/index.md

 title: 'About Me'
 avatar: 'me.jpg'
 skills:
-  - Coding
+  - Coding & Problem-Solving
+  - Data Analysis & Visualization
+  - Machine Learning Concepts
+  - Building Projects & Practical Applications
-  - Reading
+  - Reading & Researching New Technologies
-  - Painting
-  - Crafting
-  - Problem Solving
+  - Team Collaboration
-  - Team Management
+  - Time Management & Personal Growth
-  - Mentoring
 ---

 Hello!
-I'm Yashita Namdeo, from Indore, also known as Mini Mumbai and the Cleanest City of India.

-I am a creative, time punctual, dedicated, goal-oriented individual with decent moral Values and Ethicates along with a high-energy level, honed communication skills, strong organizational skills, and meticulous attention to detail.

-I am pursuing my Bachelors from [SVVV, Indore](https://www.svvv.edu.in/) in Computer Science and Engineering (2018-2022) my current GPA is [3.7]() out of 4.

-I am a member of [Developer Student Club - SVVV](https://dsc.community.dev/shri-vaishnav-vidyapeeth-vishwavidyalaya/) and have also been awarded 75% Merit Scholarship(Top 10%) by my college.
+I'm Asmaa Abdullah, a passionate and ambitious student from Alexandria, currently pursuing my Bachelor's degree in Computer and Data Science at Alexandria University (2023–2027).

+I am a dedicated, goal-oriented, and curious individual with strong organizational skills, excellent communication abilities, and a constant drive to learn.
+I am deeply interested in data science, machine learning, and software development, and I am continuously working on improving my technical and analytical skills.

+In addition to my academic journey, I am exploring different fields to broaden my knowledge and gain practical experience.

-Here are a few of the other activities that I love to do!
+Here are a few of the things I enjoy and practice: